 - 4.4.
 Temperature recording - 4.4.1.
 The temperature in the chamber is recorded at two points by temperature sensors, which are connected so as to show a mean value.
-The measuring points are extended approximately 0.1 m into the enclosure from the vertical centre line of each side-wall at a height of $0.9 \pm 0.2$ m. - 4.4.2.
+The measuring points are extended approximately 0.1 m into the enclosure from the vertical centre line of each side-wall at a height of 0.9 ± 0.2 m. - 4.4.2.
 The temperatures of the battery modules are recorded by means of the sensors. - 4.4.3.
-Temperatures must, throughout the hydrogen emission measurements, be recorded at a frequency of at least once per minute. - 4.4.4.
-The accuracy of the temperature recording system must be within $\pm$ 1.0 K and the temperature must be capable of being resolved to $\pm$ 0.1 K. - 4.4.5.
-The recording or data processing system must be capable of resolving time to $\pm$ 15 seconds. - 4.5.
+Temperatures shall, throughout the hydrogen emission measurements, be recorded at a frequency of at least once per minute. - 4.4.4.
+The accuracy of the temperature recording system shall be within \pm 1.0 K and the temperature shall be capable of being resolved to \pm 0.1 K. - 4.4.5.
+The recording or data processing system shall be capable of resolving time to ± 15 seconds. - 4.5.
 Pressure recording - 4.5.1.
-The difference $\Delta p$ between barometric pressure within the test area and the enclosure internal pressure must, throughout the hydrogen emission measurements, be recorded at a frequency of at least once per minute. - 4.5.2.
-The accuracy of the pressure recording system must be within $\pm$ 2 hPa and the pressure must be capable of being resolved to $\pm$ 0.2 hPa. - 4.5.3.
-The recording or data processing system must be capable of resolving time to $\pm$ 15 seconds. - 4.6.
+The difference Δp between barometric pressure within the test area and the enclosure internal pressure shall, throughout the hydrogen emission measurements, be recorded at a frequency of at least once per minute. - 4.5.2.
+The accuracy of the pressure recording system shall be within ± 2 hPa and the pressure shall be capable of being resolved to ± 0.2 hPa.

+- 4.5.3.
+The recording or data processing system shall be capable of resolving time to \pm 15 seconds. - 4.6.
 Voltage and current intensity recording - 4.6.1.
-The on-board charger voltage and current intensity (battery) must, throughout the hydrogen emission measurements, be recorded at a frequency of at least once per minute. - 4.6.2.
-The accuracy of the voltage recording system must be within ± 1 V and the voltage must be capable of being resolved to ± 0.1 V. - 4.6.3.
-The accuracy of the current intensity recording system must be within $\pm$ 0.5 A and the current intensity must be capable of being resolved to $\pm$ 0.05 A. - 4.6.4.
-The recording or data processing system must be capable of resolving time to $\pm$ 15 seconds.
+The on-board charger voltage and current intensity (battery) shall, throughout the hydrogen emission measurements, be recorded at a frequency of at least once per minute. - 4.6.2.
+The accuracy of the voltage recording system shall be within ± 1 V and the voltage shall be capable of being resolved to ± 0.1 V. - 4.6.3.
+The accuracy of the current intensity recording system shall be within \pm 0.5 A and the current intensity shall be capable of being resolved to \pm 0.05 A. - 4.6.4.
+The recording or data processing system shall be capable of resolving time to ± 15 seconds. - 4.7.
+Fans purified synthetic air (purity <1 ppm C1 equivalent; <1 ppm CO; <400 ppm CO2; <0.1 ppm NO); oxygen content between 18 and 21 per cent by volume, hydrogen (H2), 99.5 per cent minimum purity.

-4.7.
-Fans

-The chamber must be equipped with one or more fans or blowers with a possible flow of 0.1 to 0.5 m3/second in order to thoroughly mix the atmosphere in the enclosure.
-It must be possible to reach a homogeneous temperature and hydrogen concentration in the chamber during measurements.
-The vehicle in the enclosure must not be subjected to a direct stream of air from the fans or blowers.
+The chamber shall be equipped with one or more fans or blowers with a possible flow of 0.1 to 0.5 m3/second in order to thoroughly mix the atmosphere in the enclosure.
+It shall be possible to reach a homogeneous temperature and hydrogen concentration in the chamber during measurements.
+The vehicle in the enclosure shall-not be subjected to a direct stream of air from the fans or blowers.

-4.8.
-Gases

-4.8.1.
-The following pure gases must be available for calibration and operation:
+- 4.8.
+Gases - 4.8.1.
+The following pure gases shall be available for calibration and operation: